NicolasLynch/weather-app/README.md

 ## Recommendations:

-It is recommended to create an account on [official page](https://openweathermap.org/) page of these APIs to receive a code to access these.
+It is recommended to create an account on [official page](https://openweathermap.org/) page of these APIs to receive a "API key" to access these.
+Then change my "API key" to yours

+Doing this is important because it is possible that in the future my "Api key" will be deleted.